A Guide to Supper Clubs & Pop Ups:

 Golden fact: supper clubs are not a professional kitchen.

-In fact, at RANDE, we have no kitchen at all.
+In fact sometimes, at RANDE, we have no kitchen at all.
 Have a closer look when you arrive, we’re cooking on camp stoves, with sous vide machines and portable fryers.
 Someone once complained that they saw everything “coming out of Tupperware”.
 Yes – of course – because the mise en place for the evening is done in an off-site prep kitchen.
-The entire kitchen / tables / benches etc. etc. are all constructed at the venue around 4pm!
+Very often, the entire kitchen / tables / benches etc. etc. are all constructed at the venue on the night.

 Supper clubs are a lovely experience and if you understand the above, you’ll love the experience that much more.
-We as the supper club brigade absolutely love what we do.
-We’re passionate about good food and making our guests happy.
+We, the supper club brigade, absolutely love what we do.
+We’re passionate about producing great food and making our guests happy.
 We hope that you’ll join us on the adventure.